Sh1penfire/pixelcraft/README.md

 Guide to turrets:

 Strand:
 A starting turret from iron.
-Needs a sprite.
-A bit stronger than duo but uses non traditional ammo types.
+A bit weaker than duo and uses non traditional ammo types.

 String:
 Upgraded strand. double the firepower with less range.

 Blaze:
 A flamethrower that can hit air.
 Just like scorch can pierce indefinantly.
 Uses a wide aray of combustibles for ammo.

+Helgravator:
+A coal only flamethrower which has the ability to spawn flamming oil puddles wherever the shots land.

 Dusk:
 A powerfull railgun that can use titanium and steel.
 Can't target air without help.